libelle17/autofax/README.md

 <p style="margin-top: 1em">8) if necessary insertion of
-sections for the directories mentioned unter 3) in /etc/samba/smb.conf, if necessary insertion of the program user or (if root) the user chosen for the capisuite as samba user.</p> </td></tr>
+sections for the directories mentioned under 3) in /etc/samba/smb.conf, if necessary insertion of the program user or (if root) the user chosen for the capisuite as samba user.</p> </td></tr>